akynazh/ins-bat/README.md

 `-d {save_dir}` is optional, the default value is `{current_dir}/ins`.

-You may let the script run in the background and not to hang up:
+You may let the script run in the background and not to hang up when closing the terminal:

 If you deploy the script on linux, just run: